ThunderDeliverer/eip-universal-access-control/EIPS/eip-x.md

 `previousSmartContract` is the address of the smart contract from which we are accepting the access control database.

-`bool` signal the successful migration of the access controsle and subsequent completion of the migration.
+`bool` signal the successful migration of the access control and subsequent completion of the migration.

 **NOTES**